MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-08-06-IBM-MobileFirst-Android-Pie.md

 #### MobileFirst v7.1 apps

-For MobileFirst v7.1 apps targeting API level 28, you will have to add the legacy Apache HTTP library as a dependency in your `AndroidManifest.xml`
+For MobileFirst v7.1 apps targeting API level 28, you will have to add the legacy Apache HTTP library as a dependency in your `AndroidManifest.xml`.
-Add this line under the `<application>` tag of your `AndroidManifest.xml`
+Add the following line under the `<application>` tag of your `AndroidManifest.xml`.
 ```xml
 <uses-library android:name="org.apache.http.legacy" android:required="false"/>
 ```